 - Granulated sugar

-- Salt - I always use fine sea salt!
+- Salt - I always use fine sea salt.
+Table salt also works.

-- Butter - Unsalted or salted butter is fine.
+- Butter - Salted or unsalted butter is fine.

 How to Make Oat Flour Cinnamon Rolls

-I've included an overview of how to make these rolls below - the detailed instructions are in the recipe card lower down.
+I've included a lot of step-by-step photos below so that you can really get an idea of how to make this gluten-free dough.
+The full details are in the recipe card lower down.

-- Make the flax seed paste: Whisk together the flax seeds and 4 teaspoons of water.
+- Make the flax paste: Whisk the ground flax seeds in 2 teaspoons of water and set aside to gel.

-- Whisk dry ingredients: In a large bowl, whisk together the tapioca and oat flours, sugar, baking powder, and salt.
+- Whisk dry ingredients: Mix together the tapioca and oat flours, sugar, yeast, baking powder, and salt.

-- Add wet to dry: Make a well in the middle of the dry ingredients and add the psyllium gel, flax paste, yeast mixture, warm milk, egg, and melted butter.
+- Add wet ingredients: Make a well in the middle of the dry ingredients and mix in the flax paste, psyllium gel, yeast mixture, milk, egg, and melted butter.
+Refrigerate the dough for up to 1 hour.

-- Prepare the pan: Lightly butter a 10-inch skillet or round baking pan.
+- Make filling: Mix together the brown sugar and cinnamon.
+Lightly butter a 10-inch skillet or round baking pan and/or line it with parchment paper.

-- Roll and cut the dough: Gently roll the dough into a log and cut into 12 equal pieces.
-Arrange the cinnamon rolls in the buttered skillet or baking pan.
+- Make a log: Gently roll the dough into a log and cut it into 12 equal pieces.

 - The dough will be sticky.
 As with many gluten-free doughs, the dough for these oat flour cinnamon rolls is quite sticky after it's formed.
 I like to build in a little time to let it rest in the fridge so the flour can hydrate.
 If you don't have time for the full hour, even a 15-minute rest will benefit the dough and make it easier to work with.

-- Knead.
+- Knead well.
 The longer knead time may seem, well, long.
 But, I promise it makes a difference.
 The longer you knead the dough the more the ingredients will meld together, making for a more smooth and cohesive dough.

 - Bring ingredients to room temperature.
-Make sure to bring all the ingredients to room temperature before you begin - this will make for a smoother dough and frosting.
+Make sure to bring all the ingredients to room temperature before you begin.
+This will make for a smoother dough.

 - Change the spices.
 These are oat flour cinnamon rolls, yes, but go ahead and add a different ground spice if you like!
-I love to make this recipe with a ginger or cardamom filling, too.
+I love to make this recipe with ground ginger or cardamom filling.

 - Oat flour substitute: Substitute sorghum flour or millet flour.

-- Tapioca flour substitute: Substitute arrowroot or potato starch.
+- Tapioca flour substitute: Substitute arrowroot or cornstarch.

-- To make dairy-free: Substitute your favorite non-dairy milk for whole milk and heavy cream; substitute your favorite non-dairy butter for the butter.
+- To make dairy-free: Substitute non-dairy milk for the whole milk and non-dairy butter for the butter.

 - To make refined sugar-free: Substitute maple sugar or coconut sugar for the sugar and coconut sugar for the brown sugar.